limejuce/cc-creative-guide/docs/commands/basics.md

 | Commands | Description |
 | --- | --- |
-| /astools | Opens a tool for creating and customizing armor stands.
-Great for creating holograms and NPC.
 | /back | Go to the place where you teleported/died. *
 | /balance | Checks your in-game money balance.
 | /pay | Transfer/pay a money to your desired player.